Skip to main content

 How To Join

-You will usually have to pay a joining fee, so if you're not 100% sure you want to sign up yet, contact the club and enquire about coming along to their next event to get a feel for it.
+When signing up to a club, you will usually have to pay a joining fee which goes towards the cost of insurance, equipment, coaching, etc. If you find a club you're interested in, but aren't 100% sure you want to sign up yet, contact them and ask if you could come along to their next event to get a feel for it.

 What's In It For You?

-Better health, a chance to represent Trinity, leadership opportunities, and much more!
-Sports clubs are notoriously social, so they're a great place to go to make new friends while you are here in College.
+Opportunities to improve your health and wellbeing, the chance to represent Trinity, leadership possibilities, and much more!
+Sports clubs are notoriously social, so they're also a great place to go to make new friends while you are here in College.

-Getting regular exercise is great for your overall health - both mind and body.
-Research also shows that students who dedicate 10-15 hours a week to extracurricular activities or part-time work perform better academically.
-Just bear in mind that that's 10-15 hours total across all of your non-academic activities, not per activity, so don't stretch yourself too thin!
+Getting regular exercise is great for your overall health - both mental and physical.
+Research shows that students who dedicate 10-15 hours a week to extracurricular activities and/or part-time work perform better academically.
+Just bear in mind that that's 10-15 hours total across all of your non-academic activities, not per activity - so don't stretch yourself too thin!

 I'm Desperately Unfit But I Still Want to Play!